 - Building on the skills learnt in year 9 Electronics, and earlier D&T subjects.
-(Note we recommend you take year 9 Electronics to take this course, however, if you haven't please prepare to work hard to bridge the knowledge gaps.) - Carrying out focused practical tasks and design and make projects.
+(Note we recommend you take year 9 Electroncis to take this course, however, if you haven't please prepare to work hard to bridge the knowledge gaps.) - Carrying out focused practical tasks and design and make projects.
 These projects will be based around a real-life context, considering client needs and wants.
 Students will develop knowledge and understanding about: printed circuit board production; circuit board assembly; microcontrollers, coding, casing design and manufacture using the materials and machines available in the workshop.
 Students will produce a portfolio for each project to be submitted with the practical outcome that will showcase the investigating, designing, making, analysing and evaluating skills needed for GCSE.

+will showcase the investigating, designing, making, analysing and evaluating skills needed for GCSE.
 Independent research tasks will include theory, knowledge and exam questions alongside a portfolio of ongoing tasks.